 How to encourage good behaviour in your child

-A positive and constructive approach is often the best way to guide children’s behaviour.
+Children quickly learn how to behave when they get positive, consistent guidance from you.
 This means giving your child attention when they behave well, rather than just applying consequences when your child does something you don’t like.

 Here are some practical tips for putting this positive approach into action.